CharmingBeetle/NC_News_Site/README.md

-# Welcome to NC News!
+# Welcome to Thought Bubble! (aka.
+NC News)

 ## Introduction
-NC News is a social news and discussion site (similar to Reddit) where users can post articles on various topics, comment on articles.
+Thought Bubble is a social news and discussion site (similar to Reddit) where users can post articles on various topics, comment on articles.
 This repository contains the backend API for the NC News application.

 ## Hosted version
 [NC News](https://nc-news-site.onrender.com)